itsOwen/MacOS-Battery-Full-Alert/README.md

 ```
 The main reason I created this application was to get notified whenever my Mac was fully charged.
 So that I don't overcharge my MAC.
-Overcharging your latpop can affect its battery life and reduce the overall performace of the system.
+Overcharging your laptop can affect its battery life and reduce the overall performance of the system.

 Features: